DOI10.47051/YVFD8181

 EcuadorMorona SantiagoCabeceras del Río PiuntzaKöhler et al. 2012

-EcuadorMorona SantiagoCampamento SopladoraMZUA.Re.0232
+EcuadorMorona SantiagoCampamento SopladoraMZUA.Re.0232; examined

 EcuadorMorona SantiagoChiguazaHernández-Morales et al. 2020